157th Georgia General Assembly: Sports betting

 Sports betting was federally banned in the US by the Professional and Amateur Sports Protection Act of 1992 until the Supreme Court struck down the law in Murphy v.
 National Collegiate Athletic Association (2018), allowing each state to regulate sports gambling.
 Governor Kemp had been opposed to legalizing betting in the past, but changed his position in 2023.

 Several bills regarding sports betting were introduced during the 2023 session.

+Post-sine die

+Governor Brian Kemp issued his first veto of the 2023 session on April 4, putting a stop to H.B.
+319, which would have required the General Assembly to approve any University System of Georgia tuition hikes of over 3%.
+Kemp issued a statement noting that the "Georgia Constitution makes plain the authority to govern, control, and manage the University System and all system institutions is vested in the Board of Regents".
+H.B.
+319 had passed the House by a vote of 160–1 and the Senate unanimously; the tuition measure had been added on the last day of the legislative session to the bill, which originally aimed to abolish the Georgia Higher Education Assistance Corporation.

+On October 26, 2023, a special session was called by Governor Brian Kemp for November 28, 2023, to redraw congressional and legislative maps which were approved in the previous General Assembly, following a ruling earlier in the day federal district judge Steve C. Jones that some districts in the U.S. House, Georgia Senate and Georgia House violated the Voting Rights Act.

+Composition

+The lawmakers comprising the 157th Assembly were the most diverse in Georgia's history.
+The Atlanta Journal-Constitution counted 83 non-white members out of 236; 151 are white, 68 are black, 8 are AAPI, five are Hispanic, two are Afro-Latino, and one is Arab.
+Additionally, there were 81 women in the chamber.

 State Senate

 Special elections

 Governor Brian Kemp chose state senator Dean Burke to be chief medical officer of the Georgia Department of Community Health in December 2022.
 Burke resigned on December 31, and an election to fill the Senate District 11 seat was scheduled for January 31, 2023.
 Three candidates qualified for the election: John H. Monds (L), Sam Watson (R), and Mary Weaver-Anderson (D).
 Watson won the election easily.

+Party composition

 Membership

 As of March 2023, the Georgia State Senate is composed of 56 members: